HazemTech365/PowerMenu/README.md

 ---

-## ⚡ TL;DR
+## TL;DR

-PowerMenu = **shutdown, restart, sleep, hibernate, Safe Mode, advanced reboot** — all in a tiny portable app.
-Admin rights required for Safe Mode & advanced features.
-Windows 8, 10, 11 supported.
+PowerMenu is a portable Windows app covering shutdown, restart, sleep, hibernate, Safe Mode, and advanced reboot — no installation required.
+Admin rights needed for Safe Mode and advanced features.
+Supports Windows 8, 10, and 11.

-> 🔥 Stay powered.
-Stay in control.
-PowerMenu. 🔥